Solutions and their Behaviour

 Basic Concepts

-The concentration of a solution is a measure of the amount of solute that is dissolved in a given amount of solvent.
-The concentration can be expressed in a variety of units, including molarity, molality, and percentage composition.
-Molarity is the most common unit of concentration, and it is defined as the number of moles of solute per liter of solution.
-Molality is defined as the number of moles of solute per kilogram of solvent, and percentage composition is defined as the mass of solute per 100 grams of solution.
+The concentration of a solution measures the amount of solute dissolved in a given amount of solvent or solution.
+Concentration can be expressed in various units, including molarity, molality, and percentage composition (mass/volume or mass/mass).
+Molarity (M) is moles of solute per liter of solution.
+Molality (m) is moles of solute per kilogram of solvent.
+Percentage composition is the mass of solute per 100 grams or milliliters of solution (depending on whether mass/mass or mass/volume is used).

 Equipment and Techniques